tjc181/simsphere/README.md

 Welcome to the model Simsphere, a state-of-the art Soil-Vegetation-Atmosphere Transfer (SVAT) model for use by the general scientific community.
-Simsphere is product of 30 years of continuous experience and utilization by Toby Carlson and his students at Penn State.
+Simsphere is the product of 30 years of continuous experience and utilization by Toby Carlson and his students at Penn State.
 Simsphere is a one-dimensional model that allows one to simulate the transfer of heat and moisture between plants, soil and atmosphere